 - Nasal discharge

-You’ll want to take your snake into your vet if you see any of the problems related to their breathing or their mouth.
-A respiratory infection can be serious and can take a long time to get over without treatment.
+You’ll want to take your snake to your vet if you see any of the problems related to their breathing or their mouth.
+A respiratory infection can be serious and can take a long time for them to get over it without treatment.

 Diagnosing Snake Respiratory Infections

-Diagnosing respiratory infections in a snake can be difficult.
+Diagnosing a snake’s respiratory infection can be difficult.
 The symptoms can be similar to other illnesses.
 A veterinarian will typically perform a physical examination and take a sample of your snake’s mucus or discharge for laboratory testing.
-Imaging tests such as X-rays or CT scans may be used to help diagnose the infection.
+Imaging tests such as X-rays or CT scans can be used to help diagnose the infection.

 Stages of Snake Respiratory Infections

-The stages of a snake respiratory infection can vary depending on the type and severity of the infection.
+The stages of a snake’s respiratory infection can vary depending on the type and severity of the infection.
 Generally, there are three stages:

 Stage 1